zvictor/brainyduck/README.md

      username: String!
    }

-   # ... plus few other less important types defining relations and pagination
+   # ... plus few other less important definitions such as relations and pagination
    ```

    </details>